 - Smart platform integrations: Both thermostats work with Google Assistant and Amazon Alexa, plus a ton of other IoT products.

-- Geofencing and schedules: The features of the Nest Learning Thermostat vs. the Nest Thermostat E are largely the same.
+- Geofencing and auto-schedules: The features of the Nest Learning Thermostat vs. the Nest Thermostat E are largely the same.

 - Battery-operated: Both thermostats are powered by rechargeable batteries, which makes easier much easier than if they were hardwired into your home.